carminda/Circular-Menu-Css/README.md

 If you click on one of the options it will display the corresponding info + image.
 To go back to the circular menu you just need to click on any part of the maximized info section.

+Is only supported for Chrome, Firefox and Microsoft Edge.

 Implementation based on https://tympanus.net/codrops/2013/08/09/building-a-circular-navigation-with-css-transforms/

 URL demo: https://carminda.github.io/Circular-Menu-Css/